quantify-os/quantify-scheduler/docs/source/tutorials/Compiling to Hardware.md

 ```
 Here, {code}`dummy_cfg={"2": ClusterType.CLUSTER_QCM_RF}` initializes a dummy cluster instrument that contains an RF control module in slot 2, as specified by the example hardware config.

 We attach these instruments to the {class}`~quantify_scheduler.instrument_coordinator.instrument_coordinator.InstrumentCoordinator` via the appropriate {class}`~quantify_scheduler.instrument_coordinator.components.base.InstrumentCoordinatorComponentBase` component wrapper class.
-More information on the scheduler execution can be found in the [User Guide](https://quantify-quantify-scheduler.readthedocs-hosted.com/en/0.10.1/user_guide.html#execution).
+More information on the scheduler execution can be found in the {ref}`Execution section of User guide <sec-user-guide-execution>`.

 ```{code-cell} ipython3